Skip to contents

 inits

-Number of burn-in iterations to discard at the start of each chain.
+Number of warmup (burn-in) iterations discarded from the start of each chain.
 Default: 500.
-Should be sufficient for chains to reach stationarity.

 seed